rohantikotekar/Configuring-Kubernetes-Clusters-for-Django-Applications/README.md

 ### Clone the Repository

-Clone any django repository and cd into that folder docker build -t your-dockerhub-username/python-app:latest .
+Clone any django repository and cd into that folder: docker build -t your-dockerhub-username/python-app:latest .

 Push the Docker Image to a Registry